vbhimireddy-fuze/myrepo/README.md

 This requires the project to be installed in either production mode or development mode (check the [Development Install section](#Development-Install-section) above)

 As so, just add the following information to a `launch.json` file and place it inside the `.vscode` directory present in the project root directory.
 If the `.vscode` directory does not exist, then it is necessary to to manually create it.
 VSCode will do all of this automatically when configuring the `Run & Debug` feature if requested in its Tab.
+⚠️ **Note:** This `launch.json` assumes the existence of a `work_dir` directory located at the root of the repository which should contain the configuration files for the static config launch mode. **This `work_dir` directory should not be submitted to Pull Requests and should be considered just a local test folder.
+Git Ignore already prevents such addition to commits.**
 ```
 {
     // Use IntelliSense to learn about possible attributes.